KGB-FM: History

 KGB-FM has hosted many of San Diego's radio and television personalities.
 Such hosts include Lawrence "Larry The Cruiser" Himmel, Bob "B.C."
-Coburn, Dave Benson, Damian Bragdon, Gabriel Wisdom, Erik Thompson, Jim McInnes, Rick Leibert, Patrick Martin, Larry Bruce, Bill Hergonson, Ernesto Gladden, Ted Edwards, Linda McInnes, Digby Welch, Kevin McKeown, Pamela Edwards, Brian Schock, Susan Hemphill, John Leslie, Andrew "Long Tall Andy" Geller, Blair and Kymythy Schultz, Phil Hendrie, Bruce Tucker, Jeff Prescott, Michael Berger, Susan "Sue" Delany, Coe Lewis, "Steve-o", Scott Chatfield, Cynthia "Spicy Cindy" Spicer, Ted "The Chicken" Giannoulas, and Mojo Nixon.
+Coburn, Dave Benson, Damian Bragdon, Gabriel Wisdom, Erik Thompson, Jim McInnes, Rick Leibert, Patrick Martin, Larry Bruce, Bill Hergonson, Ernesto Gladden, Ted Edwards, Linda McInnes, Digby Welch, Kevin McKeown, Pamela Edwards, Brian Schock, Susan Hemphill, John Leslie, Andrew "Long Tall Andy" Geller, Blair and Kymythy Schultz, Phil Hendrie, Bruce Tucker, Jeff Prescott, Michael Berger, Susan "Sue" Delany, Coe Lewis, "Steve-O", Scott Chatfield, Cynthia "Spicy Cindy" Spicer, Ted "The Chicken" Giannoulas, and Mojo Nixon.
 KGB-FM news directors Brad Messer and Brent Seltzer were the original 'NEWS BROTHERS,' producing ratings with their Mid Day News & Comment.
 Others reading the news included Gerry Gazlay and George Wilson.

 One longtime fixture on KGB-FM and San Diego rock radio was The DSC Show.
 The morning zoo program, hosted by Dave Rickards, Shelly Dunn, and Cookie "Chainsaw" Randolph, debuted on KGB-FM in 1990 as The Dawn Patrol.
 In 1994, the program moved to KIOZ (originally at 102.1 FM, now at 105.3), where it was renamed The Dave, Shelly and Chainsaw Show and aired for three years.
-Upon returning to KGB-FM in 1997, the show's name was shortened to The DSC, and from August 2, 2010 to July 19, 2018, the program was broadcast on KFMB-FM (100.7).
+Upon returning to KGB-FM in 1997, the show's name was shortened to The DSC, and from August 2, 2010 to July 19, 2018, the program was broadcast on KFMB-FM 100.7.
 Prior to the show's cancellation, co-host Shelly Dunn announced her retirement from radio broadcasting.
 On August 6, 2018, The DSC Show returned to KGB-FM once again, with the remainder of the cast, but ultimately ended in December 2022 when the hosts retired.
 The next month, "KGB Mornings with Sarah, Boyer and Clint" made its debut.

+In 2026, KGB-FM stopped referring to itself on air as a classic rock station, adopting the slogan "San Diego’s ’80s, ’90s, and more".
+This coincided with the station broadening its playlist to include artists like The Killers, Third Eye Blind, and Oasis.

 KGB-FM airs The Beatles Radio Show, hosted by Ken Dashow, on Sundays.